Psychology 102 (PSYC 102) Library Research Guide (Croft)

 If you require further help with this assignment after reading this guide, please feel free to contact a librarian at one of our reference service points.

-For your assignment, you will be writing a paper addressing the question: How will you use psychology in your life?
+For your assignment, you will be writing a paper addressing the question: How have you used (or how will you use psychology) in your life?
 Your sources must include at least two different chapters that were covered this semester, as well as ideas from one peer-reviewed primary research article that has been published within the last 10 years and relates to one of the psychology topics discussed in your class.

 Finding a scholarly, peer-reviewed article in PsycINFO